-Being Assertive represents an idea to communicate openly, gently and humbly with others; it depicts a picture of healthy communication between two or more people.
-When an individual learns how to handle aggressive style during conversation, he will be self-assured and confident, which will make it easier for him to achieve command on assertive communication style.
+Being Assertive represents an idea to communicate openly, gently, and humbly with others; it depicts a picture of healthy communication between two or more people.
+When an individual learns how to handle an aggressive style during the conversation, he will be self-assured and confident, which will make it easier for him to achieve command in an assertive communication style.
 Assertiveness is a crucial learning skill and a better way of communication.
-People who are high in confidence don’t avoid protecting their perspectives or objectives, or from attempting to impact others to see their side.
+People who are high in confidence don’t avoid protecting their perspectives or objectives or attempting to impact others to see their side.

 An assertive person imparts their desires and sets limits, however, he doesn’t set expectations of others or lash out if demands are not met.
 The capacity to be self-assured permits somebody to make suggestions to others and support themselves or others in a non-aggressive manner.
 It can likewise shield them from menaces and other social predators.

 From a subjective point of view, decisive individuals experience less on-edge musings, in any event, when under pressure.
 From a social stance, confident individuals are firm without being discourteous.
 They respond to positive and negative feelings without getting forceful or falling back on detachment.

 What are a few advantages of being assertive?

 Being assertive offers a few advantages, extending from less uneasiness and wretchedness to a more noteworthy feeling of office and better connections.
 Assertiveness is regularly connected with higher confidence and certainty.
 It can also help boost your self-esteem and earn others’ respect.
 This can help with stress management, especially if you tend to take on too many responsibilities because you have a hard time saying no.

 Risks of not being assertive